-- Sharing photos of local tastemakers and influencers sampling (and loving!) your products
+- Sharing photos or creating reels of local tastemakers and influencers sampling (and loving!) your products

 - Allowing your social media followers to select your next giveaway (from a set of pre-selected options)

-- Offering fun, engaging, and easy-to-enter contests with unique prizes, such as a VIP parking spot for your opening day event, a personalized shopping experience, or a basket of samples delivered to your customer’s place of work
+- Offering fun, engaging, and easy-to-enter contests with unique prizes.
+These could include a VIP parking spot for your opening day event, a personalized shopping experience, or a basket of samples delivered to your customer’s place of work

 Strategy 7: Invite key people in your community to attend

 Ask several well-known people in your area to attend your opening day event.
-Many political figures (including the mayor, city council members, and political candidates), art icons, and others may show an interest in attending, especially if you can offer some of the following incentives:
+Many political figures (including the mayor, city council members, and political candidates), art icons, and others may show an interest in attending, especially if you can offer some of these incentives:

-- The opportunity to be photographed cutting the ribbon to your business
+- An opportunity to be photographed cutting the ribbon to your business

-- The opportunity to be part of an event that’s giving a portion of its proceeds to a popular charitable organization—and, more so, to be the person who delivers an oversized check to that organization
+- A chance to be part of an event that’s giving a portion of its proceeds to a popular charity—and, more so, to be the person who delivers an oversized check to that organization

-- The opportunity to connect and speak to a large audience
+- An opportunity to connect and speak to a large audience

-- The opportunity to feature or sell artwork, play a gig, or demonstrate a talent in front of an audience
+- An opportunity to feature or sell artwork, play a gig, or demonstrate a talent in front of an audience

-After confirming their attendance, promote the news on your social media platforms and with local media outlets who may send reporters, photographers, or videographers to cover your event.
-Representatives from newspapers, television stations, and radio stations will want a few weeks of notice to plan to attend your event, and most appreciate a reminder several days before it occurs.
+After confirming their attendance, promote the news on your social media platforms.
+Share it with local media outlets that may send reporters, photographers, or videographers to cover your event.
+Keep in mind that people from newspapers, television stations, and radio stations will want a few weeks of notice to plan to attend your event.
+Most will appreciate a reminder several days before it occurs.

 Strategy 8: Build a buzz with your neighbors

 If you have a physical storefront, reach out to the owners of businesses that neighbor yours.
-Share your plans for opening day, and invite them to plan events at the same time to benefit from your influx of customers and draw an even wider audience to your block.
+Share your plans for opening day.
+Then, invite them to plan events at the same time to benefit from your influx of customers and draw an even wider audience to your block.
 You may also want to offer your neighbors an ongoing friends-and-family discount to build goodwill with them.

-Any steps you take to join forces with the owners around you can pay off in big ways, especially if those businesses have a great reputation in your neighborhood.
-Demonstrate that you will be a good, considerate, and generous neighbor, and many will reciprocate.
+Any steps you take to join forces with the owners around you can pay off in big ways.
+This is especially true when those businesses have a great reputation in your neighborhood.
+Demonstrate that you’ll be a good, considerate, and generous neighbor, and many will return the favor.

 Strategy 9: Put your friends and family to work

 Ask your friends and family members to help you hype your business.
-In addition to asking them to show up on your opening day, invite them to share your social media pages and tell others about your new business.
-You may consider handing some of them a stack of coupons to share with their family members and groups of friends.
-Be sure to reward them with discounts or free merchandise for showing support for your business.
+Invite them to show up on your opening day, share your social media pages, and tell others about your new business.
+You might also give them a stack of coupons to share within their networks.
+Be sure to reward them with discounts or free products for showing support for your business.

-Look into the costs of advertising your opening on popular radio stations, in your city’s newspaper, in local magazines, and through targeted mailers.
-Many media outlets offer affordable options to promote your business, and they may be willing to negotiate a discount for a fledgling small business.
+Look into the costs of running ads on radio stations, in your city’s newspaper, in local magazines, and through targeted mailers.
+Many media outlets offer affordable options to promote your business.
+Some could also be willing to negotiate a discount for a fledgling small business.

-You can also get great exposure for your business through paid advertisements on social media platforms.
-Be strategic about where you advertise.
-Many new franchise owners see great results from focusing their ad efforts on Facebook and Nextdoor, but you should also consider other platforms your audience is likely to use.
+You can also get great exposure for your business through paid advertisements on social media platforms, but be strategic about where you advertise.
+Many new owners see great results with ads running only on Facebook and Nextdoor.
+Still, you should also consider other platforms your audience is likely to use.

 Ad space is finite, meaning you have a limited amount of time or space to share your message.
-Use it to share a unique, memorable message with your market and to announce the details of your grand opening celebration.
+Use it to share a unique, memorable message with your market and announce the details of your grand opening event.

-After making sure your store, site, and other critical parts of your operation are in place, you can set up some signs, balloons, and other elements that’ll make your place of business feel like a fun place to spend time.
-Some options you might consider include:
+A lot goes into making sure your store, site, and other parts of your operation are in place.
+Next, you can set up some signs, balloons, and other items to make your place of business feel like a fun place to spend time.
+Here are some options you might include:

-- A large banner on the exterior of your storefront announcing your opening day
+- A large banner on your building announcing your opening day

 - A quippy message on a sidewalk sign or a sign near the road that will catch passersby’s attention